aspivak5/VBA-challenge/README.md

 # VBA-challenge
-I used a smaller data set to complete this assignment because my computer was strong enough to run the vba code on the full data set.
+I used a smaller data set to complete this assignment because my computer wasn't strong enough to run the vba code on the full data set.
 The instuctor gave me the approval to do this.